 The Detroit franchise chose “Lions” as their nickname as a homage to the baseball team, the Detroit Tigers.
-As was customary of the day, football, the less popular game to America’s pastime, often took on the name, or in this case, was heavily influenced by the more financially successful sport in town, and tried to capitalized on its success.
+As was customary of the day, the football team often took on the name, of the more successful baseball team.
+In this case, it was heavily influenced by the more successful sport in town.

 The Detroit Lions have played in several stadiums: Universal Stadium (1930- 33), University of Detroit Stadium (1934 – 1937), Briggs Stadium (1938 – 1974) Pontiac Stadium (1975 – 2001) and since 2002 Ford Field.